 Have you ever wondered what happens if a taxpayer becomes deceased during the calendar year?
 We know that both death and taxes are inevitable, but do taxes outlast the deceased?
 In most cases, the answer is yes.
 Tax filing obligations remain even if the taxpayer has passed part way through the tax year.

-Certain types of income, such as interest, dividend, and can cause issues when determining the date they were acquired.
+Certain types of income, such as interest, dividend, and capital gains can cause issues when determining the date they were acquired.
 The only income that should be reported on the final tax return was that earned prior to death.

-taxpayers who file a don't experience much difference in their final return than previous years.
-You have to report the date of death of the individual taxpayer on the top of the form, but other than that, income and deductions are treated the same as they've been in years prior.
+Married taxpayers who file a joint return don’t experience much difference in their final return than previous years.
+You have to report the date of death of the individual taxpayer on the top of the form, but other than that, income and deductions are treated the same as they’ve been in years prior.

-In most scenarios, the surviving can become the representative for the deceased for the purposes of filing their tax return.
+In most scenarios, the surviving spouse can become the representative for the deceased for the purposes of filing their tax return.
 The widowed spouse is still entitled to file a joint return during the year the spouse died, as long as they are not remarried at the end of the tax year.
 They can claim the personal exemption for their spouse and can opt to either itemize their deductions or take the standard deduction.

 The decedent’s tax return must be signed by the executor or administrator on behalf of the taxpayer.
 In cases of joint returns, the surviving spouse’s signature is also required.
 If an executor or administrator isn’t named, the person filing the return acts as the personal representative for the taxpayer.
 If this is the surviving spouse, they need to sign the return and write “filing as surviving spouse” on the signature line for the deceased party.